gardener/gardener-extension-networking-calico/docs/usage/shoot_overlay_network.md

 ## Understanding overlay network
 The Overlay networking permits the routing of packets between multiples pods located on multiple nodes, even if the pod and the node network are not the same.

 This is done through the encapsulation of pod packets in the node network so that the routing can be done as usual.
-We use `ipip` encapsulation with calico in case the overlay network is enabled.
+We use `ipip` encapsulation with calico as default in case the overlay network is enabled.
 This (simply put) sends an IP packet as workload in another IP packet.

 ![](./assets/Overlay-Network.drawio.png)